Mabubakr2001/Tech-for-today/README.md

 # Tech-for-today

-## Tech-for-today is a small responsive website you can change and improve it as you can.
+## Tech-for-today is a small responsive website you can totally change its content or improve it as far as you want.